Itelina/Itelina.github.io/_posts/2015-8-9-Identifying-Diabetic-Patients.md

 ---
 layout: post
-title: Identifying Diabetic Type II Patients
+title: Predicting Risk of Type II Diabetes
 excerpt: Type II diabetes affect ~9% Americans and often go undetected for a long time.
 In this analysis I built a classification model to identify patient's risk for Diabetes using de-identified Electronic Medical Records data.
 ---